When people learn that I’ve been around the world, they usually ask, “What was the best country you visited?’

 For me, a vegetarian, this answer is easy.
 My mouth is watering now, as I remember all those gorgeous curries, full of exotic flavours.
-The smells of spices cooking and the delicious textures of Indian food would be enough of a reason for me to go back again and I’m not a big fan of hot food!
-Photo 1 – food in India is so colourful, it is even used as an art form – here a rice picture has been created for a temple blessing.
+The smells of spices cooking and the delicious textures of Indian food would be enough of a reason for me to go back again, and I’m not a big fan of spicy food!

 2. The friendliest people are to be found in South Korea.